 Biophilic Design is the practice of taking cues from nature to inspire an interior scheme to improve health and wellbeing.
-It can be applied to homes and workspaces to help inhabitants feel more relaxed.
+It can be applied to homes and workspaces to help inhabitants feel less stressed and more relaxed.

 Seeing nature is only part of the process when applying biophilic design principles.
 Taking a more holistic approach and introducing the sounds, smells and textures of nature will create a multi-sensory space more akin to being outside, which will lead to a more productive, creative and restorative space.